 Arborvitae also need well-drained soil.
 If you have boggy soil, they won’t survive.
 Bell strongly suggests dealing with drainage problems before planting your arborvitae.
 Sometimes digging in organic material will do the trick, but for serious situations it may be necessary to install drainage tiles.

 “You’ve got to have good drainage,” he said.
 “If there’s standing water, it’s one of the few instances that they will not thrive.”

 The flip side of that is the damage incurred during increasingly hot and dry summers.
-Bell points to how some arborvitaes exhibited signs of dieback after the drought of 2015.
+Bell points to how some arborvitaes exhibited signs of dieback during the recent drought.
 Though many people think trees don’t need to be watered, it’s essential to give them a good soaking every two to three weeks during dry periods to be on the safe side.

 “Even if plants are established, they need water,” he said.
 “Even though they don’t wilt or show signs right away, you’ll see damage in fall.
 They’ll turn brown.
 You might be able to prune and remove the damaged tissue and then give it summer water the next summer.
 It may possibly recover.”

-“If they are well sited, planted properly and in enough sunlight, they will form a natural vertical green fence by themselves.”
+“If they are well sited, planted properly and in enough sunlight, they will form a natural vertical green fence by themselves,” Bell said.